Art605/ETL-Pipeline-Development/README.md

 - Google Cloud Data Fusion: Data integration tool for transforming and managing the ETL pipeline.
 - Apache Airflow (via Cloud Composer): Orchestrating the ETL pipeline to ensure the seamless movement and processing of data.
 - BigQuery: Cloud-based data warehouse used for storing and querying the transformed data.
-- Power BI: Data visualization tool used for presenting the employee data insights.
+- Power BI: Data visualisation tool used for presenting the employee data insights.

 **Project Objectives:**
 - Generate synthetic employee data using Python’s Faker library.